Senior Academic – Years 7 to 11

 EAL

-Improving your level of English will not only be useful in itself, but also allows pupils to understand all of their subjects to a higher level.
+Improving your level of English will not only be useful in itself, but it allows you pupils to understand all of their subjects to a higher level.

 Year 7 – 8 Curriculum Outline